Frequently Asked Questions About Therapy

 Pre-Teens + Teens

-First sessions for pre-teens and teens typically include the pre-teen/teen and any parents/guardians.
-In sessions after that first one, I typically only meet with the pre-teen/teen for session, except for coaching or check-in sessions with the parents and/or guardians.
+First sessions for pre-teens and teens typically include the pre-teen/teen and any guardians.
+After the first session, I typically only meet with the pre-teen/teen for sessions, except for full coaching and update sessions, or short check-ins with the guardians.

-In our first session, we will talk about parent/guardian involvement; safety, privacy, and confidentiality; and any questions y’all have for me.
-We will talk about goals, growing up, and any challenges you are a having.
+In our first session, we will talk about guardian involvement; safety, privacy, and confidentiality; and any questions y’all have for me.
+We will talk about goals, growing up, and any challenges your teen/pre-teen is a having.
 We might do an activity together to help you get comfortable!

 Adults